brneto/bookshelf/README.md

 # Book Shelf App Project
-This is a simple CRUD application as required as an assignment for the course of Rich Internet Application of the Msc.
+This is a simple CRUD application as required assignment for the course of Rich Internet Application of the Msc.
 Degree in Software Engineering.

 ## Table of Contents
 - [Getting Started](#getting-started)